sbernheim4/Name-Changer/README.md

 # Name-Changer

-This program makes it easy to batch rename files based on a desired pattern which already exists within the names of files or based on a simple numbering shceme.
+This program makes it easy to batch rename files based on a desired pattern which already exists within the names of files or based on a simple numbering scheme.
 For example if you have 3 files named

     badFileName (01) createdby obnoxiousTextThatPeoplePut.jpg
     badFileName (02) createdby obnoxiousTextThatPeoplePut.jpg